 This groundwater management plan has been prepared to minimise potential impacts on groundwater resulting from the exploration activities.
-It is important to report any contact with or contamination of groundwater to the environmental coordinator or site manager as soon as possible.
+It is important to report any contact with or contamination of groundwater to the environmental coordinator or site manager immediately.
+Immediate response to the fault must be actioned.